GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ## 1.1.
 Background

-In alignment with the Federal Identity, Credential, and Access Management Roadmap and Implementation Guidance (FICAM Roadmap),^5 federal agencies are responsible for ensuring that their employees and contractors are fulfilling their job functions through appropriate use of the physical and logical resources to which they have access.
-In recent years, the Federal Government has experienced incidents in which an individual employee or contractor with elevated access^6 compromised security from within agency boundaries.
+In alignment with the Federal Identity, Credential, and Access Management Roadmap and Implementation Guidance (FICAM Roadmap), Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance, Version 2.0, Federal Chief
+Information Officers Council, December 2, 2011, [FICAM Roadmap].
+Federal agencies are responsible for ensuring that their employees and contractors are fulfilling their job functions through appropriate use of the physical and logical resources to which they have access.
+In recent years, the Federal Government has experienced incidents in which an individual employee or contractor with elevated access.
+Elevated access allows a user to perform security or administration functions on a protected resource that the general user population is not authorized to perform.
+Individuals who are granted elevated access are referred to as privileged users.
+Refer to Section 2 for the definition of a privileged user. compromised security from within agency boundaries.
 In some instances, these individuals were able to expose content and data due to a lack of effective access control, which allowed them unrestricted access to information systems.

-In 2012, the President released the “National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs,”^7 (NITP) to address the need for federal agencies to monitor all employees who may pose a threat to national security.
-Additionally in 2012, the National Strategy for Information Sharing and Safeguarding (NSISS) was released, in which one of its highlighted goals supports identifying, preventing, and mitigating insider threats to the Federal Government.^8 As a result of the NITP, NSISS, and federal security incidents, agencies have begun to develop policy, regulations, and programs that mitigate unwanted actions (e.g., espionage, disclosure of information) by employees, including privileged users.^9 In order to proactively mitigate these threats, the NITP requires agencies to:
+In 2012, the President released the “National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs”, “Presidential Memorandum -- National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs,” Office of the Press Secretary, November 21, 2012.
+[NITP] (NITP) to address the need for federal agencies to monitor all employees who may pose a threat to national security.
+Additionally in 2012, the National Strategy for Information Sharing and Safeguarding (NSISS) was released, in which one of its highlighted goals supports identifying, preventing, and mitigating insider threats to the Federal Government.
+The National Strategy for Information Sharing and Safeguarding (NSISS), Executive Office of the President (EOP), December 2012.
+[NSISS] As a result of the NITP, NSISS, and federal security incidents, agencies have begun to develop policy, regulations, and programs that mitigate unwanted actions (e.g., espionage, disclosure of information) by employees, including privileged users.
+In order to proactively mitigate these threats, the NITP requires agencies to:

 * Gather, integrate, and centrally analyze and respond to key threat-related information;
 * Monitor employee use of classified networks;
 * Provide the workforce with insider threat awareness training; and
-* Protect the civil liberties and privacy of all personnel.^10
+* Protect the civil liberties and privacy of all personnel, the NITP.

 In particular, these employees and contractors who require elevated access to facilities and information systems to fulfill their organizational role (i.e., privileged users) have the ability to jeopardize sensitive information or infrastructure, whether knowingly or unknowingly.
-Administrative and security related functions commonly assigned to privileged users grant these individuals the means to compromise all three core elements of information security: availability, confidentiality, and integrity.^11 Therefore, an attack executed by a privileged user can have
+Administrative and security related functions commonly assigned to privileged users grant these individuals the means to compromise all three core elements of information security: availability, confidentiality, and integrity.
+FIPS 199, Standards for Security Categorization for Federal Information and Information Systems, National Institute of Standards and Technology (NIST), April 2004.
+[FIPS 199] Therefore, an attack executed by a privileged user can have especially damaging effects on a federal agency.

-(^5) Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance, Version 2.0, Federal Chief
-Information Officers Council, December 2, 2011, [FICAM Roadmap].
-(^6) Elevated access allows a user to perform security or administration functions on a protected resource that the general user population is not authorized to perform.
-Individuals who are granted elevated access are referred to as privileged users.
-Refer to Section 2 for the definition of a privileged user.
-(^7) “Presidential Memorandum -- National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs,” Office of the Press Secretary, November 21, 2012.
-[NITP]
-(^8) National Strategy for Information Sharing and Safeguarding (NSISS), Executive Office of the President (EOP), December 2012.
-[NSISS]
-(^9) Please see Section 2 for the definition of a privileged user.
-(^10) NITP
-(^11) FIPS 199, Standards for Security Categorization for Federal Information and Information Systems, National Institute of Standards and
-Technology (NIST), April 2004.
-[FIPS 199]

-ICAM Privileged User Instruction and Implementation Guidance Draft

-especially damaging effects on a federal agency.
 The threat posed by privileged users demonstrates the need for a concerted federal effort to manage these essential, yet inherently risky, individuals through policy-based and technical measures.

 Privileged users have been responsible for the most recent high-profile federal security breaches since the release of NITP, bolstering the need for agencies to align with the requirements outlined in NITP, and in particular, emphasizing the management of their privileged user populations.
 As part of the insider threat program required by NITP, agencies should focus on developing stringent policy to proactively address the threat privileged users can pose from within.
 Relevant activities would address the three federal requirements of agencies: mitigate the insider threat, protect agency operations, and safeguard sensitive information.

-In support of this need, the Identity, Credential, and Access Management (ICAM) Sub- Committee (ICAMSC) within the Information Security and Identity Management Committee (ISIMC) of the Federal Chief Information Officer (CIO) Council directed the development of a Privileged User Instruction (i.e., privileged user agreement) and Implementation Guidance.
+In support of this need, the Identity, Credential, and Access Management (ICAM) Sub-Committee (ICAMSC) within the Information Security and Identity Management Committee
+(ISIMC) of the Federal Chief Information Officer (CIO) Council directed the development of a Privileged User Instruction (i.e., privileged user agreement) and Implementation Guidance.
 Agencies should work to proactively, securely, and efficiently manage their privileged user populations in alignment with the FICAM Roadmap.
 To support agencies in overcoming the challenges associated with privileged user management, the ICAMSC formed the Privileged User Tiger Team (PUTT).
 This group has been tasked with developing guidance that provides instruction and implementation best practices to federal agencies for managing and monitoring privileged users across security domains.
 The PUTT has collaborated with several agencies to provide leading practices for monitoring, identifying, and mitigating potential threats to agency resources to maintain control of agency data and drive security improvements across the federal enterprise.

 ## 1.2.
 Purpose

 The purpose of this document is to provide guidance to federal agencies to assist in managing their privileged users’ access to agency protected resources (i.e., content and data, applications and web services, network and infrastructure, facilities).
-This document will serve as a supplement to the FICAM Roadmap^12 and Committee on National Security Systems (CNSS) Directive 504 Annex C^13 by providing guidance for managing privileged users that is applicable across security domains.
+This document will serve as a supplement to the FICAM Roadmap^12 and Committee on National Security Systems (CNSS) Directive 504 Annex C, See the CNSS website for CNSS directives, issuances, and policies. by providing guidance for managing privileged users that is applicable across security domains.

 ## 1.3.
 Scope